theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/general/column-encryption.md

 The encryption is implemented as a hybrid cryptosystem.
 This means that a randomized AES session key is created when starting the extraction.
-The data is then encrypted via the [AES-GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf) algorithm using the session key. <br>
+The data is then encrypted via the [AES-GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf) algorithm with the session key. <br>
 The implementation uses the recommended length of 96 bits for the IV.
 To guarantee random access, each cell gets its own IV/nonce and Message Authentication Code (MAC).
 The MAC is the authenticity token in GCM providing a signature for the data.
-In the resulting (encrypted) data set, the encrypted cells are assembled like that:
+In the resulting encrypted data set, the encrypted cells are assembled like this:
 ```
     IV|ciphertext|MAC
 ```
-where the IV is encoded as 7-Bit integer.
+The IV is encoded as 7-Bit integer.
 The session key is then encrypted with the RSA public key provided by the user.
-This encrypted session key is uploaded to the destination as a "metadata.json" file, including a list of the encrypted columns and some formatting information of the destination.
+This encrypted session key is uploaded to the destination as a "metadata.json" file, including a list of the encrypted columns and formatting information of the destination.